Vatisinl/cba_final_project/README.md

 ![did not find a plot](analysis_reproduced/figures/ECM_male_blood_theirs.png "DEG male blood.")

+For the matrix associated DEGs in the female blood we obtained the results listed below.

-We also determined the genes upregulated or downregulated at least in 3 tissues.
+We also determined the ECM genes upregulated or downregulated at least in 3 tissues.

 ![did not find a plot](analysis_reproduced/figures/ECM_genes_3_tissues_female.png "ECM 3 tissues female.")

 ![did not find a plot](analysis_reproduced/figures/ECM_genes_3_tissues_male.png "ECM 3 tissues male.")